 Skip to content

-Tenzir supports reading from and writing to files, including non-regular files, such as Unix domain sockets, standard input, standard output, and standard error.
+Tenzir can read from and write to files.
+This includes non-regular files such as Unix domain sockets, standard input, standard output, and standard error.

 UnixDomainSocketstdoutstdinstderrJSONPCAPCSVread(2)mmap(2)write(2)